siu-sing/labellr/plan/plan.md

 As I moved further along in my project, I had thoughts of features that should be developed specific to different aspects of the app.
 To organise these ideas without disrupting my flow of thought during the sprint, I recorded these ideas as user-stories in the backlog.

-At the end of each sprint, I looked over the backlog and select 3 -4 items that I thought would be achievable within the sprint, and also kept in mind to have a good mix of FE/BE features each sprint.
+At the end of each sprint, I looked over the backlog and select 3 to 4 items that I thought would be achievable within the sprint, and also kept in mind to have a good mix of FE/BE features each sprint.

+*** - Indicates a feature that was / (I expect to be) challenging to implement.

 #### Sprint 1 - Initial planning